-Career/Learning Portfolio
+Personal/Professional Portfolio

-Each student must complete career/learning portfolio to summarize food, nutrition, and management experiences.
+Each student must complete personal/professional portfolio to summarize food, nutrition, and management experiences.
 The portfolio process will begin in the course FCSC 200 Professional Issues in Food Nutrition and Dietetics.
-Portfolios will be collected and reviewed at the end fall semester in FCSC 336 Nutrition Across the Life Span and again in the senior year in FCSC 450 Field Experience.
+Portfolios will be collected and reviewed at the end fall semester in FCSC 336 Nutrition across the Lifespan and again in the senior year in FCSC 450 Practicum.
 Recommendations will be provided at that time.
-The Career/Learning Portfolio format is found in Appendix 6.
+The Personal/Professional Portfolio format is found in Appendix 8.